Ramipril: NHS prescribing information and patient guide

 The NHS prescribes ramipril for several conditions:

-• High blood pressure (hypertension): to reduce the risk of stroke, heart attack, and kidney problems
+- High blood pressure (hypertension): It lowers the risk of stroke, heart attack, and kidney problems.

-• Heart failure: to improve survival and reduce symptoms such as breathlessness and fluid retention
+- Heart failure: It improves survival and reduces symptoms like breathlessness and fluid retention.

-• After a heart attack: to protect the heart muscle and prevent further cardiac events
+- After a heart attack: It protects the heart muscle and prevents future heart problems.

-• Diabetic kidney disease: to slow the progression of kidney damage in patients with diabetes
+- Diabetic kidney disease: It slows kidney damage in patients with diabetes.

-• Prevention of cardiovascular events: in high-risk patients, even if blood pressure is already well controlled
+- Prevention of cardiovascular events: It helps high-risk patients, even if their blood pressure is controlled.

-According to NICE guidelines (NG136), ACE inhibitors such as ramipril are recommended as first-line treatment for hypertension in adults under 55, and for patients with type 2 diabetes at any age.
+NICE guidelines (NG136) recommend ACE inhibitors like ramipril.
+They are a first-line treatment for hypertension in adults under 55.
+They are also for patients with type 2 diabetes at any age.

 NHS dosage guidance for ramipril

-The BNF provides clear dosing recommendations for ramipril, which NHS prescribers follow.
-The dose is always tailored to your individual needs and the condition being treated.
+The BNF gives clear dosing advice for ramipril.
+NHS prescribers follow these recommendations.
+Your dose is always specific to your needs.
+It also depends on the condition being treated.

 For high blood pressure:

-• The dose is usually increased at intervals of two to four weeks
+- The dose usually increases every two to four weeks.

 For heart failure:

-• Target dose: 10 mg once daily (or maximum tolerated dose)
+- Target dose: 10 mg once daily (or the highest dose you can tolerate).

 After a heart attack:

-• Starting dose: 2.5 mg twice daily, changing to 5 mg twice daily after two days
+- Starting dose: 2.5 mg twice daily.
+This changes to 5 mg twice daily after two days.

 Important points:

-• Take ramipril at the same time each day, with or without food
+- Take ramipril at the same time each day.
+You can take it with or without food.

-• If you miss a dose, take it as soon as you remember unless it is nearly time for your next dose
+- If you miss a dose, take it as soon as you remember.
+Do this unless it is almost time for your next dose.

-• Your doctor should check your blood pressure, kidney function, and potassium levels regularly, particularly during the first few months
+- Your doctor should check your blood pressure, kidney function, and potassium levels regularly.
+This is especially important during the first few months.

-For detailed dosing information, see our ramipril dosage guide.
+For full dosing details, see our ramipril dosage guide.

 Drug interactions and cautions

-Ramipril can interact with a number of other medicines and supplements.
-The BNF lists several important interactions that your prescriber and pharmacist should be aware of.
+Ramipril can interact with other medicines and supplements.
+The BNF lists important interactions.
+Your prescriber and pharmacist should know about these.

 Key interactions include:

-• NSAIDs (ibuprofen, naproxen): can reduce the blood-pressure-lowering effect and increase the risk of kidney damage
+- NSAIDs (ibuprofen, naproxen): These can reduce ramipril's blood-pressure-lowering effect.
+They also increase the risk of kidney damage.

-• Potassium supplements or potassium-sparing diuretics (spironolactone, amiloride): increase the risk of dangerously high potassium levels
+- Potassium supplements or potassium-sparing diuretics (spironolactone, amiloride): These raise the risk of dangerously high potassium levels.

-• Other blood pressure medicines: combining multiple antihypertensives increases the risk of low blood pressure
+- Other blood pressure medicines: Taking many blood pressure drugs increases the risk of low blood pressure.

-• Aliskiren: concurrent use is contraindicated in patients with diabetes or moderate to severe kidney impairment
+- Aliskiren: Do not use this with ramipril if you have diabetes or moderate to severe kidney problems.

-• Are pregnant or planning to become pregnant (it can harm the developing baby)
+- Are pregnant or planning to get pregnant.
+It can harm the baby.

-Always tell your doctor about all medicines, supplements, and herbal remedies you are taking before starting ramipril.
+Always tell your doctor about all medicines, supplements, and herbal remedies you take.
+Do this before starting ramipril.

 Monitoring and blood tests on the NHS

-When you start ramipril, your GP practice will arrange regular monitoring to ensure the medication is working safely.
-This is a standard part of NHS prescribing for ACE inhibitors.
+When you start ramipril, your GP will arrange regular checks.
+This ensures the medicine works safely.
+This is standard NHS practice for ACE inhibitors.

 Before starting treatment:

-• Baseline blood test for kidney function (eGFR and creatinine) and electrolytes (potassium and sodium)
+- You will have a baseline blood test.
+This checks kidney function (eGFR and creatinine) and electrolytes (potassium and sodium).

 After starting or changing the dose:

-• Blood test within one to two weeks to check kidney function and potassium
+- You will have a blood test within one to two weeks.
+This checks kidney function and potassium.

 Ongoing monitoring:

-• More frequent monitoring if you have kidney disease, diabetes, or are taking other medicines that affect potassium
+- You may need more frequent monitoring.
+This applies if you have kidney disease, diabetes, or take other medicines that affect potassium.

 Getting ramipril on the NHS

-Ramipril is available as an NHS prescription and is one of the most cost-effective blood pressure medicines.
-Here is what you need to know about accessing it.
+Ramipril is available on an NHS prescription.
+It is one of the most cost-effective blood pressure medicines.
+Here is how you can get it.

 Prescriptions:

-• Ramipril requires a prescription from a doctor, nurse prescriber, or pharmacist prescriber
+- A doctor, nurse prescriber, or pharmacist prescriber must prescribe ramipril.

-• Generic ramipril is widely available and is the standard choice on the NHS
+- Generic ramipril is widely available.
+It is the usual choice on the NHS.

-• Most patients pay the standard NHS prescription charge, though many with long-term conditions may be exempt
+- Most patients pay the standard NHS prescription charge.
+However, many with long-term conditions may not have to pay.

 Repeat prescriptions:

-• Many practices offer electronic repeat dispensing, allowing your pharmacist to dispense monthly supplies without needing a new prescription each time
+- Many practices offer electronic repeat dispensing.
+This lets your pharmacist give you monthly supplies.
+You will not need a new prescription each time.

 NHS pharmacy services:

-• The NHS Blood Pressure Check service is available at many pharmacies for adults over 40
+- Many pharmacies offer the NHS Blood Pressure Check service for adults over 40.

-• Some pharmacies offer medication use reviews (MURs) to help you get the most from your treatment
+- Some pharmacies provide medication use reviews (MURs).
+These help you get the most from your treatment.

-If you are concerned about the cost of prescriptions, ask your pharmacist about prepayment certificates, which can save money if you need multiple items each month.
+If you worry about prescription costs, ask your pharmacist about prepayment certificates.
+These can save you money if you need many items each month.

 FAQ